j-womack-23/two-movies-a-year/README.md

 # two-movies-a-year
-Katie &amp; Me's movie list and random generator.
+Movie list random generator.

 For those days when we can't decide what to watch...

-This generator is designed to take a tabled set of values from Google Sheets, randomize selection of a year, and a column, then provide the output from that resulting cell.
+This generator is designed to take a tabled set of values from Google Sheets or uploaded CSV, randomize selection of a year, and a column, then provide the output from that resulting cell.

+Template/format for CSV or Sheets setup can be found in /templates

 This will be accomplished via a python script written by AI, and hosted on StreamLit as a GUI that we can access from our phones.
 (Possibility of app development later is not off the table...)